jplewe/aivx.io/_posts/2025-07-26-first-post.md

 date: 2025-07-26
 ---

+(Note: this post is a live draft, and will likely be edited.)

 You can check out my [About](/about/) page for more info on me, but long story short: I'm a [creative software dev](https://nevercenter.com) and [occasional game designer](https://www.metacritic.com/game/shibuya/) who has long been annoyed by the complicated pipeline required for game dev.
 I have a backlog of 100+ game designs I'd like to create, and before the last few years I assumed it would be impossible to get anywhere near that number.

 What I'm building is the ideal dev platform for me: